hofers/tci-movie-db/README.md

 It's built using react-rails, with the front-end done fully in React with Bootstrap and the back-end in Ruby on Rails.
 This was my first time actually working on a Rails project and I found it quite fun!

 All unit testing is done in Minitest.
+For UI testing I used Jest.

 I used [The Movie DB](https://www.themoviedb.org/documentation/api?language=en)'s API for pulling movie info.